JonathanMEdwards/subtext10/doc/language.md

 If a program may reject it is called _conditional_, a program that never rejects is called _unconditional_.
 The name of a conditional program has a question mark appended to it.
 For example, the equality program `=?` tests whether two values are equal, rejecting if they aren’t.
 It is called like this: `x =? y`.
 You can tell that a program is conditional by the presence of a `?` inside it, which indicates a point where it may reject.

 By convention, comparison programs like `=?` and `<?` will result in their right-hand input value when they succeed,  so that they can be chained, as in `x <? y <? z`.
 But often conditionals are executed only to test whether they reject, and their result is not otherwise used.
-To help avoid programming mistakes it is an error to produce a value that is not used.
+To help avoid programming mistakes, it is considered an error to produce a value that is not used.
 To indicate that a value is not intended to be used, an output item can start with `check`.
 That will also pass on the value of the previous item as with `let`.
 In most situations, conditional programs should be called in a `check` formula.
 For example:
 ```
 // incorrect
 do {